Applying for Council housing

 Once you have filled in your application you will be asked to provide some identification documents as follows:

-- For your Identity : a recent Driving Licence, valid Passport, original Birth Certificate or National Insurance Card
+- For your Identity : a valid Driving Licence, valid Passport, original Birth Certificate or National Insurance Card

-- For your address : Bank Statement, Benefit book, Gas or Electricity Bill, mobile phone bill
+- For your address : Bank Statement, Benefit award letter, Gas or Electricity Bill, mobile phone bill

 These can be provided in the following ways: